 Year Albacore Skipjack Yellowfin Bigeye Swordfish 2021 TCMP: TCMP: TCMP: TCMP: TCMP: Provide advice to Provide advice to the Provide advice to Provide advice to Provide advice to Commission on elements Commission on outcomes Commission on elements Commission on elements Commission on elements of candidate MPs, and any from the application of the of candidate MPs, and any of candidate MPs, and any of candidate MPs, and any proposed Resolutions for HCR. proposed Resolutions for proposed Resolutions for proposed Resolutions for an MP, that require a an MP, that require a an MP, that require a an MP, that require a decision by the Provide advice to decision by the decision by the decision by the Commission, including the Commission on elements Commission, including the Commission, including the Commission, including the performance of candidate of candidate MPs, and any performance of candidate performance of candidate performance of candidate MPs against Commission proposed Resolutions for MPs against Commission MPs against Commission MPs against Commission objectives. an MP, that require a objectives. objectives. objectives. decision by the Commission, including the performance of candidate MPs against Commission objectives.
-Commission: Commission: Commission: Commission: Commission: Consider work and advice Consider work and advice Consider work and advice Consider work and advice Consider work and advice from subsidiary bodies and from subsidiary bodies and from subsidiary bodies and from subsidiary bodies and from subsidiary bodies and provide direction to the provide direction to the provide direction to the provide direction to the provide direction to the WPs/SC on the need for WPs/SC on the need to further MSE of candidate undertake further MSE of or alternative MPs. candidate or alternative candidate or alternative candidate or alternative candidate or alternative MP-/CC.
-MPs MPs.
+Commission: Commission: Commission: Commission: Commission: Consider work and advice Consider work and advice Consider work and advice Consider work and advice Consider work and advice from subsidiary bodies and from subsidiary bodies and from subsidiary bodies and from subsidiary bodies and from subsidiary bodies and provide direction to the provide direction to the provide direction to the provide direction to the provide direction to the WPs/SC on the need for WPs/SC on the need to WPs/SC on the need to WPs/SC on the need to WPs/SC on the need to further MSE of candidate undertake further MSE of undertake further MSE of undertake further MSE of undertake further MSE of or alternative MPs. candidate or alternative candidate or alternative candidate or alternative candidate or alternative MPs MPs.
 MPs.
 MPs.
-WPs/SC: WPs/SC: WPs/SC: WPs/SC: WPs/SC: Consider Consider Consider Consider Consider recommendations recommendations from the recommendations from the recommendations from the recommendations from the from the Commission and Commission and undertake Commission and undertake Commission and undertake Commission and undertake undertake MSE to provide MSE to provide advice on MSE to provide advice on the performance of MSE to provide advice on the performance of MSE to provide advice on the performance of advice on the performance of candidate MPs. the performance of candidate MPs. candidate MPs. candidate MPs. candidate MPs. or candidate wirs. candidate iviPs. candidate MPS. candidate MPS. candidate MPS.
+WPs/SC: WPs/SC: WPs/SC: WPs/SC: WPs/SC: Consider Consider Consider Consider Consider recommendations recommendations from the recommendations from the recommendations from the recommendations from the from the Commission and Commission and undertake Commission and undertake Commission and undertake Commission and undertake undertake MSE to provide MSE to provide advice on MSE to provide advice on MSE to provide advice on MSE to provide advice on advice on the performance the performance of the performance of the performance of the performance of of candidate MPs. candidate MPs. candidate MPs. candidate MPs. candidate MPs.